KaiNorberg/PatchworkOS/README.md

 - Tested on real hardware, see [Tested Configurations](#tested-configurations)
 - ACPI implementation was made to be easy to understand and useful for educational purposes
 - Tested against [ACPICA's](https://github.com/acpica/acpica) runtime test suite
-- ACPI support is still work in progress, check [acpi.h](https://github.com/KaiNorberg/PatchworkOS/blob/main/include/kernel/acpi/acpi.h) for a checklist
+- ACPI support is still work in progress, see [acpi.h](https://github.com/KaiNorberg/PatchworkOS/blob/main/include/kernel/acpi/acpi.h) for a checklist

 ### File System